Guide

 View in your library

-The screenshot appears in your Screenmarks dashboard within seconds, with a title generated by AI.
+The screenshot appears in your Screenmarks dashboard within seconds, with a generated smart title.

 5